BCR-Lab/NautiNet/Nucleo/Motor_Control/README.md

 User Documentation
 ========
+This software is intended to be used with the STM32F303 Nucleo microcontroller.

 ## Software Requirements
 1. The development computer must have the proper device drivers installed in order for it to recognize and upload software to the